 Physical Space Available

-Ideally, you’ll have enough room in your dedicated installation spot for at least two large tanks.
-Most tanks need to be installed vertically, so you need more up-and-down room than side-to-side room.
+Usually, you’ll need enough room in your dedicated installation spot for at least two large tanks.
+Most tanks need to be installed vertically.

 You’ll also need plenty of room for maintenance, including filter changes and salt top-ups, if applicable.

-You’ll be required to cut into your water line and install several tanks, valves, and additional tech.
+You’ll need to cut into your water line and install several tanks, valves, and additional tech.
 You’ll also need to install a bypass valve to divert water away from your system during maintenance or regeneration.

-Whole house water filters with an activated carbon filter, such as a coconut shell carbon cartridge, need the most regular maintenance.
-Activated carbon filter cartridges usually have a lifespan of 6 months.
+Whole house water filters with filter cartridges require the most maintenance.
+POE water filter cartridges usually have a lifespan of 6 months.

 Whole house water filtration systems with a media bed usually last much longer without maintenance.
-They may need to regenerate, but this can be programmed automatically, so it’s no work on your part.
+They may need to regenerate, but this can be programmed automatically.

-Water conditioners offer the lowest-maintenance softening option.
+Water conditioners are the lowest-maintenance softening alternative.
 They don’t need to regenerate, and they don’t require salt top-ups.
-You’ll just need to change the TAC media every 8 years or so.
+You’ll need to change the TAC media every 8 years or so.

 There are a number of certifications you should look for in a whole-house water filter and softener combo.

-The best whole house water filter units may have several certifications.
+The best whole house water filter and softener units may have several NSF/ANSI certifications.
 Some of the most common whole house filtration certifications are:

 - NSF 42, for the reduction of aesthetic contaminants, like chlorine taste and odor.